-D. Maccabi tender
+D. Maccabi, Leumit and Clalit tender

 Further to that stated in section 8.1.2.
-(2) of the chapter "description of the corporation's business" in the company's financial statements for 2017, in connection with Clal Insurance's engagement in agreements with respect to collective long-term care insurance for members of the health funds Maccabi and Leumit, which are set expire in December 2018 and March 2019, respectively.
+2 of the chapter "description of the corporation's business" in the Company's financial statements for 2017, in connection with Clal Insurance's engagement in agreements with respect to collective long-term care insurance for members of the health funds Maccabi and Leumit, which are set expire in December 2018 and March 2019, respectively.
 In May 2018, Maccabi and Clalit health funds published new tenders for the selection of a collective long-term care insurance insurer for health fund members (hereinafter: the "Tender"), according to a different engagement framework than the engagement framework which currently exists for Clal Insurance vis-à-vis Maccabi (in a manner whereby the winning insurer will bear only 20% of the insurance risk, and the policyholder fund will bear the remainder).
-According to Maccabi's announcement, Clal Insurance's bid for the continued provision of collective long-term care insurance service to Maccabi policyholders did not win the public tender which was conducted by Maccabi, and therefore, Clal Insurance will continue insuring Maccabi policyholders according to the current framework, as stated above, until December 31, 2018.
-It is noted that, in accordance with media publications, Phoenix insurance company won both the tender of Clalit health fund and the tender of Maccabi health fund, and chose to be the insurer of Maccabi health fund.
-It is noted that, in accordance with the Commissioner's directives, an insurance company may not enter into more than one agreement with respect to long-term care insurance for health fund members (or some of them), if the total number of policyholders which it insures in one or more agreements, as stated above, exceeds 50% of the total number of policyholders in all existing long-term care insurance for health fund members, unless the Commissioner has approved otherwise, and in accordance with the conditions which he has approved.
-To the best of the company's knowledge, at this stage, Clalit health fund has not yet sent an official notice in connection with the tender results.
-Clal Insurance is studying the tender's results and implications, and the required preparations.
+According to the announcement issued by Maccabi and Clalit, Clal Insurance's offer to provide collective long-term care insurance services to the funds' policyholders did not win the public tender which the funds conducted.
+In October 2018, Leumit Health Fund published a new tender for the selection of insurer for collective long-term care insurance of the fund members, in an agreement framework which is different from the current agreement of Clal Insurance with Leumit (in a manner whereby the winning insurer will bear only 20% of the insurance risk, and the policyholder fund will bear the remainder).